RUB-NDS/SSH-Client-Signatures-Artifacts/code/env_docker/README.md

 ## Docker Compose File for the Evaluation Environment

-The Docker compose file contained in this directory is used to setup a three-node Elasticsearch cluster that can be used by the SSH-Key-Scraper tool (`../../tools/SSH-Key-Scraper`) as well as the evaluation scripts in `../eval_scripts`.
+The Docker compose file contained in this directory is used to setup a three-node Elasticsearch cluster that can be used by the key_scraper tool (`../key_scraper`) as well as the evaluation scripts in `../key_scraper/scripts`.

 ### Requirements